 APPLICATIONS DUE SPRING 2017 | Brown's Global Experiential Learning and Teaching (GELT) grant program provides funds for advanced seminars/capstones in any academic discipline that embed an international travel component prior, during, or at the end of a fall or spring course AND for destination courses during Brown's Wintersession.
 Funds support international travel for one faculty member and up to 12 students.
 More information is available on the GELT site.
 Past recipients are showcased in News from Brown and the Brown Daily Herald.

 Salomon Grants support the integration of innovative learning activities into an existing undergraduate course.
 Funds may be used to bring guest speakers to class, to finance class field trips, and to purchase demonstration materials for a course.
 Eligible courses enroll at least ten students.
 Faculty members are encouraged to apply for course support early in the term; funds are limited.
+With the exception of September, when the volume tends to be highest, faculty can expect to hear back within approximately 10 days from submitting their proposals.
 Faculty who have received a grant during an academic year may re-apply after March 1 if additional funds remain.
 Apply online using UFUNDS.

 Faculty interested in funds for course development, curricular innovations, or the development of teaching technologies in the physical or biological sciences should consult with the senior associate dean for the curriculum, Besenia Rodriguez.